lorenzosinisi/lasslo/README.md

-# Lasslo - password generator for humans
+# Lasslo - just another 'Human readable' Password generator
 Gem install lasslo to generate unique, encryped and secure passwords for your models

 To generate a random but human password with lenght 10: